Frank Zappa Meets the Mothers of Prevention

-Frank Zappa Meets the Mothers of Prevention is a 1985 album by American musician Frank Zappa.
-The album was originally released in two slightly different versions in the US and Europe.
+Frank Zappa Meets the Mothers of Prevention is the forty-fourth album by American musician Frank Zappa, released in 1985.
+It was originally released in two slightly different versions in the US and Europe.

 The album's title is a reference to the lobby group, the Parents Music Resource Center (PMRC), who were campaigning to require record companies to put warning stickers on albums they considered offensive, and to Zappa's former band, the Mothers of Invention.